JSSL Singapore: Format

 The tournament begins with a group stage.
 Teams are divided into groups of six or seven teams, where all teams play each other once.
 Following that, the top four placed teams of the group will qualify for the knockout stage, while the remaining teams in the group will qualify to the Plate knockout stages series.
 The tournament is played under all applicable FIFA rules.
 Each game is given 25 minutes with no half time.

 Currently there are eleven boys categories each ranging from 6-years old until 16-years old and for girls there are four categories each ranging from 10-years old until 16-years old.

 All fixtures and results will be updated immediately after the end of the game.
 Positions in the table will be updated according to all other results too.
 The automated system will also allow teams to know their knock-out game schedules and timings immediately after the group stage fixtures are done.

 Tournament app

 The official JSSL 7s Mobile App is available for all Apple and Android devices.
 Matches, schedules, results, tournament updates, videos, images, social media can all be accessed through the interactive JSSL 7s App.

 Management

 JSSL Singapore is led by owner and managing director Harvey Davis, alongside general manager Gavin Lee and executive director Paul Parker, a former England and Manchester United defender.
 In addition, the academy contracts over 20 coaches across the various age divisions.

 Venue

-With JSSL growing year by year, with more venues and fields to play on, waiting time is minimised.
-The main venue is located at based at "The Arena" in Woodleigh Park.
+With JSSL growing year by year, and more venues and fields to play on, waiting time is minimised.
+The main venue is located at and based at "The Arena" in Woodleigh Park.